Also feel free to check out my

 enemy AI

-I made use of a finite state machine - naively implemented with an enum and the switch-method.
+I made use of a finite state machine - with a straight forward enum-based implementation.

-Here variables for the next state get set.
-(Things like navmesh agent destination etc.)
+It sets the variables necessary for the next state.
+(Things such as nav mesh agent destination etc.)

-Periodically the exit conditions for each state are getting checked.
+Periodically the exit conditions for the current state are checked.
 Some examples include timeSinceStartOfBehaviour and LineOfSightToPlayer.
 Afterwards the state is changed accordingly.

 In Update, depending on the currentState, a different method is called, which controls the actual behaviour of the enemy.
 For example in case of the patrol state, the distance to the next waypoint is checked and the navmesh destination is updated, if applicable.

-The AI makes uses of an event based sensing system.
-These events are invoked, when the player/exits enters the vision cone or makes a sound withing audible range.
+The AI makes use of an event-based sensing system.
+These events are invoked, when the player exits/enters the vision cone or makes a sound within audible range.
 Depending on the current state, the next one is selected and transitioned to - usually investigate or combat.

 2022